GoogleCloudPlatform/ai-on-gke/best-practices/ml-platform/examples/use-case/finetuning/pytorch/README.md

   HF_TOKEN=<your-Hugging-Face-account-token>
   DOCKER_IMAGE_URL=us-docker.pkg.dev/${PROJECT_ID}/llm-finetuning/finetune:v1.0.0
   ```

-  - TRAINING_DATASET_BUCKET is the bucket you used in [datapreparation][datapreparation].
+  - DATA_BUCKET is the bucket you used in [datapreparation][datapreparation].
-  - MODEL_BUCKET can be the same bucket TRAINING_DATASET_BUCKET.
+  - MODEL_BUCKET can be the same bucket DATA_BUCKET.
 If you want to use a different bucket, provide it a name.
   - HF_TOKEN is your huggingface access token.
 Go to https://huggingface.co/settings/tokens , click `Create new token` , provide a token name, select `Read` in token type and click `Create token`.

 ## GCS